wqking/metapp/doc/metaclass.md

 ## Overview

-`MetaClass` is a meta interface to provide information of a class, such as constructors, member functions, member fields, etc.
+`MetaClass` is a meta interface to provide meta information of a class, such as constructors, member functions, member fields, etc.

 ## Get MetaClass interface